fpgaprince/rtd/docs/source/index.rst

 nibbles, the half byte prince
 ------------------------------------------------

    From bits to bytes.
-My 2bits
+   "just our 2bits"

 *  Add simulation, verification and test.
 *  Add tools, vendor and third party.